 Delphi was the cosmological center of the world for the Greeks, as well as the home of the great oracle of Pythian Apollo.

-The countryside is dramatic.
+The landscape is rugged.

 The first glimpse of Delphi, from the east.
 The oracle was closed by Theodosius I in the 4th century, but the desolation of the site is not so ancient, because until the 1840s the village of Kastri occupied the site.
-The villagers were moved to make way for excavations, and the excavators eventually were able to reassemble these few columns from the Temple of Apollo Pythias, the largest of the many buildings that once surrounded it.
+The villagers were booted out to make way for excavations, and the excavators eventually were able to reassemble these few columns from the Temple of Apollo Pythias, the largest of the many buildings that once surrounded it.

 The view from the west.

 A patch of the sacred way.
 The building on the right is the reassembled Treasury of Athens, the only building that has been reassembled.
-That's because it's the only one for which archaeologists were able to find the original stones.
+That's because it's the only one for which archaeologists were able to find the stones.

 Reconstructed by French archaeologists in 1904-06, the treasury is a miniature temple.
 Built about 500, it has no steps because it was a vault, closed to the public.
 The metope sculptures are casts of originals held in the nearby museum.

 The temple of Pythian Apollo was on a terrace whose lower wall was of polygonal stones.

 The reassembled columns are of limestone, not marble, and were originally covered with stucco.